JhonnatanDouglas/react-entrega-kenzie-hub/README.md

-# 🏁 Entrega: Kenzie Hub
+# 🏁 Delivery: Kenzie Hub

-### 📅 **Período do Projeto:** Módulo 3 - Semana 4
+### 📅 **Project Period:** Module 3 - Week 4
 ### 📱 **Mobile First =** True
-#### 💻 **Acesse o projeto em funcionamento**: [CLIQUE AQUI](https://kenzie-hub-react-red.vercel.app)
+#### 💻 **Access the project live**: [CLICK HERE](https://kenzie-hub-react-red.vercel.app)

-## **Descrição**
+## **Description**
-##### Este desenvolvimento foi feito com o React.
-A aplicação simula um cadastro de rede social, permitindo criar uma conta, fazer login e ver a dashboard do usuário.
+##### This development was done with React.
+The application simulates a social network registration, allowing users to create an account, log in, and view their dashboard.

-##### O principal objetivo é exercitar o que foi aprendido durante a Semana 4 do curso da Kenzie.
-Utilizando bibliotecas como styled-components, axios, react-icons, react-hook-form, react-router-dom, react-toastify e zod.
+##### The main objective is to practice what was learned during Week 4 of the Kenzie course.
+It utilizes libraries like styled-components, axios, react-icons, react-hook-form, react-router-dom, react-toastify, and zod.
-##### Também é possível, após fazer o Login e acessar a página de Dashboard, criar um Card informando a tecnologia que você possui conhecimento e o nível de conhecimento que você tem dela.
-Após criar o card, você também pode editá-lo para mudar o nível de conhecimento da tecnologia e, se quiser, até mesmo excluí-lo.
+##### After logging in and accessing the Dashboard page, users can create a Card detailing the technology they know and their level of expertise in it.
+Once the card is created, users can also edit it to change the level of knowledge or delete it if they wish.

-## Tecnologias utilizadas
+## Technologies used

 <div>
     <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black" alt="javascript-icon">